supernovus/lum.not.js/README.md

 Hello {{user.name}}, you are scheduled for work {{it.day || 'today'}}.
 ```

+## More Examples

+See the tests in the `test` folder for more examples of both the
+API and the available template syntax.

+## A bit more the whole _no files_ thing...

+So I've found a few template engines written in different languages that
+are entirely unusable in many contexts as they _require_ access to the
+file-system to load templates.
+Which might work for say PHP where it's
+always server-side and thus has explicit access to the file-system,
+but doesn't work in say client-side Javascript.

+Well this engine intentionally doesn't have any concept of _files_ at
+all, and depends on the code using it to perform any loading of the
+template text from whatever sources may be applicable.

 ## Official URLs

 This library can be found in two places: